Roberts Creek, British Columbia

-Roberts Creek is a community in the Sunshine Coast region of British Columbia, Canada.
-It is located in Area "D" of the Sunshine Coast Regional District.
+Roberts Creek (shíshálh Language: xwesam) is a community on the southern Sunshine Coast, in British Columbia, Canada, and within Electoral Area D of the Sunshine Coast Regional District.

-Roberts Creek sits roughly halfway between the Town of Gibsons and the District of Sechelt, the two main population centres on the southern Sunshine Coast.
+Roberts Creek sits on the border of the shíshálh swiya (land, birthplace, "Territory" of the shíshálh Nation) and the territory of the Squamish Nation, roughly halfway between the Town of Gibsons and the District of Sechelt, the region's two main population centres.

 History

-To the Indigenous peoples of both the Squamish and Shishalh, Roberts Creek served as the border between the two peoples.
-Due to the several creeks that drain into the Strait of Georgia which offer seasonal runs of salmon, the native peoples chose to settle in Roberts Creek many centuries prior to European settlers.
+For thousands of years prior to European settlement, Roberts Creek was utilized seasonally by both the shíshálh and Sḵwx̱wú7mesh peoples.
+Several salmon-bearing creeks drain into the Salish Sea here, providing an excellent source of food.

 Roberts Creek is named for William Roberts, the first European settler in the area.

-During the 1960s many draft evaders from the U.S. settled in Roberts Creek.
-It is also well known for several communes formed during this time period.
+During the 1960s and 70s, many American draft dodgers fleeing the Vietnam War settled in Roberts Creek.
+Several well-known communes formed here during this time period.

 Infrastructure

-"Downtown" Roberts Creek is located at the beach, where Lower Road, Roberts Creek Road and Beach Avenue meet.
-It is home to the elementary school, the Royal Canadian Legion Branch 219, a post office, library, Ambrosia Organic Living health food store, The Heart Gardens, Roberts Creek General Store, Inside Passage School of Fine Cabinetmaking, Yoga by the Sea, MELOmania music shop, Creek Massage, Elfinstones Rock and Gem Shop, The Gumboot Cafe and the Gumboot Restaurant, and other businesses.
-Up the Creek Backpackers B&B is up Roberts Creek Road toward Highway 101.
+"Downtown" Roberts Creek (aka.
+'The Heart of the Creek') is located near the beach where Lower Road, Roberts Creek Road, and Beach Avenue meet.
+It is home to the elementary school, the Royal Canadian Legion Branch 219, a post office, library, general store, cafe, restaurant, and other small businesses.
+Roberts Creek is also home to several bed and breakfast locations, farms, and other small community-run locations.
 The volunteer fire department and Roberts Creek Hall, home to live music, dances, community events and craft fairs, are situated at the top of Roberts Creek Road at the highway.

-The Roberts Creek Provincial Park is a popular campground.
+Roberts Creek Provincial Park is a popular campground.
 Roberts Creek is also home to several beaches including Roberts Creek Beach (bottom of Roberts Creek Road), the Roberts Creek Picnic Site (bottom of Flume Road at Beach Avenue), Henderson Beach and Stephens beach.

-The province completed the installation of she shashishalhem-English dual-language road signs along Highway 101.
+The Province, in collaboration with shíshálh Nation, completed the installation of dual-language she shashishalhem-English road signs along Highway 101 in 2020.
 Roberts Creek can be located by its traditional name, xwesam.